mihaiserban/QT_HTTPRequest/README.md

 # QT_HTTPRequest
-QT HTTP get/post request implementation using c++11 lambdas as callback function
+Shared library containing a simple get/post request implementation using c++11 lambdas as callback function.

     //create a network access manager instance
     QNetworkAccessManager *m_manager = new QNetworkAccessManager(this);